 Barna Research discovered that 61% of pastors are lonely and have few close friends.
 The loneliest people in churches are often pastors.
 Why is this so?

-Four key factors inhibit pastors from developing close friendships.
+The experts say that five key factors inhibit pastors from developing close friendships.

-- personality-some personalties can unintentionally push people away
+- personality: some personalties can unintentionally push people away.

 On one of his study breaks he told about a Sunday night visit to a small church.
 After the sermon, the pastor stood before his flock and in tears shared a heartbreak he had experienced from his son.
 He said he felt like a failure and wasn’t sure what to do.
 He then closed the service.
 Spontaneously the people rushed to the front and surrounded him, hugged him, and wept with him.
-Bill then used a term to describe the scene: “the circle of brokenness.”
-As he drew thousands of us into this story, with misty eyes I yearned to feel that same acceptance in my church.
-I believe every pastor does as well.
+The pastor sharing the story then used a term to describe the scene: “the circle of brokenness.”
+As he drew thousands of us into this story, with misty eyes I realized that every pastor yearns for that kind of acceptance.

-If fear of rejection, looking less like a pastor, or worry that you might diminish your influence keeps you from inviting safe people in, realize the danger in which we can put ourselves.
+If fear of rejection, looking less like a pastor, or worry that you might diminish your influence keeps you from inviting safe people in, realize the danger in which you can put yourself.
 Without safe people, ministry can overwhelm us.

 A psychologist friend of mine once explained that isolation can set up a pastor on a slippery slope toward sexual compromise.
 In isolation, Satan can exploit his vulnerability.
 He can then begin to compromise and live a secret sexual life that may ultimately lead to ministry and/or marriage failure.
 My friend reminded me that sin grows easiest in the darkness.